-MATH 0997 Support Quantitative Reasoning 2 Credits
+MATH 0997 Support for Quantitative Reasoning 2 Credits

-This Learning Support course provides corequisite support in mathematics for students enrolled in MATH 1001– Quantitative Reasoning.
-Topics will parallel topics being studied in MATH 1001and the course will provide support for the essential quantitative skills needed to be successful in MATH 1001.
+This Learning Support course provides corequisite support in mathematics for students enrolled in MATH 1001 – Quantitative Reasoning.
+Topics will parallel topics being studied in MATH 1001 and the course will provide support for the essential quantitative skills needed to be successful in MATH 1001.
 Taken with MATH 1001, topics to be covered will include logic, basic probability, data analysis and modeling from data.

 Co-requisite(s): MATH 1001